Historical Type and Music

 Sebastián de Vivanco (ca.1551–1622).This has always been one of my all-time favorite tracks (I have it on CD).
-My advice: play it loudly!
+My advice: play it loud!

-This famous composer bridges the Renaissance with the Baroque: Claudio Monteverdi (1567–1643) This is deﬁnitely one of the greatest hits of classical music:
+This famous composer bridges the gap between Renaissance and Baroque: Claudio Monteverdi (1567–1643) This is without a doubt one of the greatest hits of classical music:

-He stood with one leg in the Renaissance and with the other one in the Baroque: Girolamo Frescobaldi (1583–1643):
+He stood with one foot in the Renaissance and with the other in the Baroque: Girolamo Frescobaldi (1583–1643):

-BTW, the YouTube video shows my favorite instrument.
-You can hear that the organ is tuned differently from what is done since the times of Johann Sebastian Bach.
-The music of the latter and his Baroque peers cannot be played on an organ that has been tuned as the one in the video (‘meantone temparament’), because it uses a combination (A ﬂat and E ﬂat) that gives a shivery effect, hence it it was called ‘wolf’s quint’.
+By the way, the YouTube video shows my favorite instrument.
+You can hear that the organ is tuned differently than since the time of Johann Sebastian Bach.
+The music of the latter and his Baroque comrades cannot be played on an organ tuned like the one in the video (‘meantone temparament‘), because it uses a combination (A ﬂat and E ﬂat) that gives a shivering effect, hence the was called ‘wolf quint’.